liulei/volks2/README.md

 ## Main features

-- Flexible configurations: arbitrary selection of IFs, polarizations and baselines; easy adjustment of search parameters;
+- Flexible configurations: arbitrary selection of IFs, polarizations, baselines and dm values; easy adjustment of control parameters;
 - Single pulse search, multiple baselines match and localization with no extra software dependent.
 - Full parellelization (with `mpi4py`) and GPU support (with `PyTorch` and `CuPy`).
 Optimized for multiple nodes GPU clusters.